Skeletonxf/star-ruler-2-mod-ce/README.md

 ## Status

-I consider this mod at alpha status now.
+I consider this mod at playable status now.
 There's still many rough edges but it should be stable and balanced enough to play with.

 ## Installation